GurudayalKhalsa/G/README.md

 See [here](http://gurudayalkhalsa.github.io/G/getting-started) for more info on getting started.

-Road Map
+Todo
 --------

-- Add support for fast WebGL rendering - currently only Canvas
+- [ ] Add support for fast WebGL rendering - currently only Canvas

 Contributing
 ------------